The Best Jamaican Jerk Chicken

 - Lime wedges and Scotch bonnet hot sauce, for serving

-- Make the marinade: In a food processor, add all the ingredients.
+Make the marinade: To a food processor, add the chiles, scallions, oil, thyme, garlic, coffee, vinegar, allspice, ginger, rum, salt, molasses, coriander, cinnamon, and nutmeg.
 Pulse only until slightly chunky.
-(Makes 1 1⁄3 cups.)
+(You will have about 1⅓ cups.)
 Reserve one-quarter of the marinade for serving; refrigerate.
-In a large resealable plastic bag, add the remaining marinade.
-Add the chicken and turn the pieces several times to coat.
+To a large zip-top freezer bag, add the remaining marinade and add the chicken quarters and turn several times to coat.
 Seal and refrigerate for 1–2 days.

-- For the grill method: Gather enough pimento branches and pimento leaves to form a base for the chicken, with a few inches of buffer around the sides.
-Soak the branches and leaves in water for at least 20 minutes (this will help them release flavorful smoke instead of igniting).
+For the grill method: Gather enough pimento wood chips and pimento leaves to form a base for the chicken, with a few inches of buffer around the sides.
+Soak the chips and leaves in water for at least 20 minutes (this will help them release flavorful smoke instead of igniting).

-- Serve the chicken pieces whole, with lime wedges, hot sauce, and reserved marinade.
+Serve the chicken pieces whole, with lime wedges, hot sauce, and the reserved marinade on the side.